KMPR Long Call Strategy

 Frequently asked questions

-A long call on KMPR is the long call strategy applied to KMPR (stock).
+- A long call on KMPR is the long call strategy applied to KMPR (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With KMPR stock trading near $26.55, the strikes shown on this page are snapped to the nearest listed KMPR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With KMPR stock at $27.45 on the most recent close, the strikes shown on this page are snapped to the nearest listed KMPR chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the KMPR long call priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the KMPR long call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current KMPR market-implied 1-standard-deviation expected move is approximately 98.31%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The KMPR market-implied 1-standard-deviation expected move in the same options snapshot is approximately 23.45%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.